jecaro/circuix-sword/README.md

 - There is currently no HUD on `circuix-sword`.
 This is due to the fact that SDL has been upgraded to use the video driver DRM/KMS which additionally allows hardware acceleration.
 The legacy HUD uses a deprecated API to access the framebuffer.
 It is unfortunately not compatible with DRM/KMS.
-Below are the original keys of `cs-hud`, :white_check_mark: is working, :x: is not,
-  :question: is not tested, :exclamation: is disabled in favor of `retroarch`
-  - :white_check_mark: mode + up/down: volume
-  - :white_check_mark: mode + left/right: brightness
-  - :exclamation: mode + A/B: wifi
-  - :white_check_mark: mode + Y/X: speaker
-  - :question: mode + L/R: d-pad
-  - :x: mode + start/select: on screen keyboard
 - The current version uses plain `retroarch` instead of the frontend `emulationstation`.
 It is not built on top of [RetroPie].
 - HDMI out is not implemented yet.

+### `cs-hud` features replacement

+Below are the features of the original `cs-hud` and their equivalent in `circuix-sword` where applicable.

+Currently working:
+- safe shutdown
+- mode + up/down: volume
+- mode + left/right: brightness
+- mode + Y/X: speaker

+Not working:
+- mode + start/select: on screen keyboard.
+Disabled as it is not possible with KMS.
+- mode + A/B: wifi. wifi setup is now possible with plain `retroarch`

+HUD:
+- battery level: the battery level is displayed in `retroarch`
+- wifi: the wifi status can be viewed in `retroarch` in `Settings/Wi-Fi`
+- temperature: not displayed yet

+Not tested:
+- mode + L/R: d-pad

 ### Update remotely